umd-byob/presentations/2015/0310-Hombrew-at-BYOB/README.md

 groonga-normalizer-mysql     mysql++			  mysql-connector-c	       mysql-connector-odbc	    mysql-sandbox		 mysqlreport
 ```

-Additionally, [http://searchbrew.com/](http://searchbrew.com/) is available to search most available recipes with descriptions of each package.
-All recipes are also easily visible directly from the [source Github page](https://github.com/Homebrew/homebrew/tree/master/Library/Formula).
+Additionally, [http://searchbrew.com/](http://searchbrew.com/) is available to search most available formulas with descriptions of each package.
+All formulas are also easily visible directly from the [source Github page](https://github.com/Homebrew/homebrew/tree/master/Library/Formula).

 Once you find anything that interests you, you can get more information about a package using `brew info`.